-We suggest checking with your vet before implementing any of the tips or recommendations in this article.
+Before you start an exercise routine, we suggest checking with your vet before implementing any of the tips or recommendations.

-What’s the proper puppy exercise amount?
-According to the U.K. Kennel Club, over exercising a puppy can lead to damage to her developing joints, which causes early arthritis.
-So, it’s important to find a balance of enough exercise but not too much.
+So, it’s crucial to find a balance of enough exercise but not too much.
 A common rule is five minutes of exercise per month of age, up to twice a day.
-For example, if your puppy is three months old you can exercise her for 15 minutes up to twice a day.
+For example, if your puppy is three months old, you can exercise him or her for 15 minutes up to twice a day.
 Follow this rule until your puppy is fully grown.
-Once your dog is fully grown, she can exercise for longer.
+Once your dog is fully developed, they can exercise longer.

-Need some exercise ideas besides walking puppy?
-Below is a list for you to consider asides from puppy walking.
+Need some exercise ideas besides walking your puppy?
+Below is a list for you to consider asides from puppy-walking.

-Some dog breeds require more exercise than others so make sure you do your research before you adopt.
-If you have one of these breeds, make sure you’re giving your dog plenty of exercise.
+Some dog breeds require more exercise than others.
+So make sure you do your research before you adopt.
+If you have one of these high-energy breeds, make sure you’re giving your dog plenty of activity.